Planning a trip to Walt Disney World? Food is one of the easiest places to save money.

 With a family of seven, I have lots of tips for dining at Walt Disney World on a budget.
 I'll also share our favorite lunches and snacks to pack into the parks.

 Combine these tips with 25+ Ways to Save at Walt Disney World and Tips for Your First Trip to Walt Disney World to maximize your savings and make the most of your trip!

-Here are some tips to help you save money on food at Disney parks.
+Here are my best tips to help you save money on food at Walt Disney World.

-Disney World has installed mini fridges in the rooms of all their value resorts.
-We were able to fit a surprising amount of food into our mini fridge, but be aware that a gallon of milk will not fit.
-A 1/2 gallon would fit fine.
-Since I wanted plenty of milk for cereal for my kids all week, we brought a small cooler that would hold two gallons of milk and filled it with ice from the hotel ice maker.
-With our cooler and the mini fridge in our room, we only had to grocery shop once.
+I wanted plenty of milk for cereal, so we brought a small cooler that would hold two gallons of milk and filled it with ice at the hotel.
+With our cooler and the mini-fridge, we only had to grocery shop once.

 Here are some easy hotel breakfast ideas: